Samsung Might Have Confirmed Galaxy S10’s In-Screen Features At Private Event

 For the past few months, reports have suggested that the Samsung Galaxy S10 would come with an in-screen fingerprint reader as one of its primary selling features.
 The latest from the Samsung rumor mill, however, hints at something even more impressive — a setup where not just the fingerprint reader, but also the device’s buttons, speakers, and sensors will be integrated into its display.

 As related by Forbes, the information on the Galaxy S10’s in-screen features was gleaned by known leaker Ice Universe, who “managed to get eyes inside” at the 2018 Samsung OLED Forum, a private event the company held for about 20 of its “top business partners” earlier this week.
-In a Twitter post that included a photo from the event, Ice Universe said that Samsung “established the direction of mobile phone design” in the coming year with the PowerPoint presentation detailing the upcoming forms of technology.
+In a Twitter post that included a photo from the event, Ice Universe said that Samsung “established the direction of mobile phone design” in the coming year with a PowerPoint presentation detailing the upcoming forms of technology.

 All in all, Samsung used its presentation to illustrate four new features that it reportedly hopes to include in the Galaxy S10.
 For starters, the device’s Fingerprint on Display (FoD) technology, according to Forbes, will come with a “twist” not hinted at by previous reports, as this in-screen fingerprint reading system will use Ultrasonic pulses to create a “highly secure 3D map” of a user’s fingerprints.